Website Accessibility Audit: All You Need to Know

 How often should I run an accessibility audit?

 Regularly!
 At a minimum, do it annually, but more frequent audits are better, especially if you make significant changes to your site.
+Accessibility testing should be a regular part of your routine maintenance.

 Can I use free tools for an accessibility audit?